drone/drone-plugin-index/content/peloton/drone-rancher/index.md

     docker_image: huh/hello
 ```

-Example configuration with not starting the container first and confirming the upgrade with a longer timeout
+Example configuration with not starting the container first and confirming the upgrade with a longer timeout:

 ```diff
 pipeline: